 - Limb amputations.
 When forceful collisions occur, or doctors operate on wrong limbs, the outcome can result in the loss of a leg, foot, arm, or hand.

 - Wrongful death.
 When serious vehicle accidents or medical malpractice incidents result in death, negligent parties needs to be held accountable.

 Any of these catastrophic injuries can cause a lifetime of adverse consequences for victims and their families.
-At Shevlin Smith, our goal is to help you put the pieces of your life back together so you and your family can face a brighter and more stable future.
+At Shevlin Smith, P.C., our goal is to help you put the pieces of your life back together so you and your family can face a brighter and more stable future.

-Common Effects of Serious Personal Injuries
+Common Effects Of Serious Personal Injuries

 Because serious injuries are generally devastating and permanent in nature, they often result in the following effects:

 - Economic difficulties.
-Serious injuries, like the ones listed above, can render victims unable to work or to hold the same type of job—all while medical bills are piling up.
+Serious injuries, like the ones listed above, can render victims unable to work or to hold the same type of job, all while medical bills are piling up.
 This is why it is important that victims of serious injuries collect compensation for their lost income and lost future wages.